newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Names of witnesses

-• Full name of parents
+• Full names of parents

 • Birth dates for both parties

-What Types of Marriage Records are available in New Jersey
+What Types Of Marriage Records Are Available In New Jersey?

-Marriage Certificate
+New Jersey Marriage Certificate

-Marriage License
+New Jersey Marriage License

 Are New Jersey Marriage Records Public?